 2004 Deutsche Grammophon CD of the soundtrack to the movie, performed by Musica Antiqua Koln under direction of conductor Reinhard Goebel.
 Individual tracks can be purchased online at:

 https://www.youtube.com/watch?v=JNqcu-mogTs Le Ballet de la Nuit.
 Just the music.
 Ensemble Correspondances early music ensemble under Sébastien Daucé as part of a festival in Utrecht.
 Superb performance, and viewers can see the reproduction period instruments being played.
 The musicians perform standing up.

 Le Concert Royal de la Nuit, a beautiful 2-CD set with illustrated book including translations of Isaac de Benserade’s texts.
 Ensemble Correspondances under Sébastien Daucé.
 Book lists performers in the original event, offers some color reproductions of the original costume designs, historical information in French, German, and English, synopsis.
 Fondacion Orange.
 Harmonia mundi, released 2015.

-https://www.youtube.com/watch?v=fAeQsGisj3M a 23-minute trailer with information of the making of the above setting.
-In French, but worth watching even if you don’t understand the language, because Daucé explains his research, showing some older music, plus illustrated volumes with the costume designs, as he worked to reconstruct a viable presentation of this important theatrical musical event.
+https://www.youtube.com/watch?v=fAeQsGisj3M Excellent 23-minute film about the making of the above setting.
+In French, but with English subtitles.
+Daucé explains his research, showing some older music, plus illustrated volumes with the costume designs, as he worked to reconstruct a viable presentation of this important theatrical musical event.
 Tells the stories involved in relation to character portrayals in the book.
 Musicologist Thomas Leconte explains what has come down to us in manuscript.
 Most highly recommended.

 https://waddesdon.org.uk/the-collection/item/?id=3784 From the Waddesdon Manor collection in England, volume of Le Ballet de la nuit with costume and set designs.